thejpster/atomic-queue-rs/README.md

 /// This is the static storage we use to back our queue static mut STORAGE: [u8; 16] = [0; 16];
-lazy_static! {
+/// This is our queue.
+We need `lazy_static` because we can't refer to the storage above at compile time. lazy_static! {
     static ref QUEUE: AtomicQueue<'static, u8> = {
         let m = unsafe { AtomicQueue::new(&mut STORAGE) };